======================================================================

 superconducting magnets of MRI scanners.
 Other applications of niobium

-include welding, nuclear industries, electronics, optics, numismatics,
+include welding, nuclear industries, electronics, optics, and jewelry.

-iridescence produced by anodization are highly desired properties.
+anodization are highly desired properties.

 History